 Problem begins at SHD parking lot; water is funneled into retaining wall and under tennis courts, compromising both

-Plan to divert water to swell from parking lot and buildings; French drain will divert water to swell in bottom parking lot
+Plan to divert water to swale from parking lot and buildings; French drain will divert water to swale in bottom parking lot

-Estimates are all about $30k
+Estimates are all about $30k; optional scope will increase the cost

 We will need to memorialize/map what we do so that there are records for future maintenance; we have no records of where existing drains are, but will try to hydrojet them.
 PVC pipes run under tennis courts and to the side of tennis courts.

-Plan to complete drainage repairs before pool opening if possible. (two weeks)
+Plan to complete drainage repairs before pool opening if possible.
+Will require shutting down the play areas to complete (approx. two weeks).

-4 quotes have been provided with map/scope of project.
+2 drainage quotes have been provided with map/scope of project.

 Tennis courts

-Hairline to 1-1.5” cracks starting to bow; increasing tripping hazards
+Hairline to 1-1.5” cracks throughout the court surfaces, some starting to cup; potential for tripping hazards

-Basic temporary crack (caulking); pseudo-permanent temporary repair (fiber bond covering repair and blended with existing surface);
+Several methods to make repairs.
+1) basic temporary crack (caulking); 2) pseudo-permanent temporary repair (fiber bond covering repair and blended with existing surface); and 3) full court resurfacing.

-Surface is covered with mold; deep cleaning (rightway) and repainting courts after repair; will need to come up with a better plan (probably yearly) for maintaining the tennis courts to prevent molding and cracking in the future
+Surface is covered with mold; repairs will include deep cleaning and repainting courts; will need to come up with a better plan (probably yearly) for maintaining the tennis courts to prevent molding and crack maintenance in the future.

 Will require a full-week shutdown of the courts and at least 14 days of staying off of it; will need to be barricaded and well communicated

-We have quotes from two companies for each of the options
+We have quotes from two companies for each of the options (i.e., basic crack repair, and fiber bond covering).

-Likely will not require another special assessment (probably around $80k for both draining and tennis courts)
+Likely will not require another special assessment (probably around $80k for both drainage and tennis courts)

+Courts are approaching end of useable life.
+Anticipate courts will need to be completely resurfaced within next several years.
+We did not request bids to resurface the courts.

 Playground – Extra layer of mulch will be needed